aigents/pygents/README.md

 # pygents

-Machine Learning experiments in Python for Aigents project - at thee moment, primarily fundamental NLP research grounding further production development in https://github.com/aigents/aigents-java-nlp
+Machine Learning experiments in Python for Aigents project - at the moment, primarily fundamental NLP research grounding further production development in https://github.com/aigents/aigents-java-nlp under the umbrella of Interpretable Natural Language Processing paradigm, see https://aigents.github.io/inlp/

 ## Setting up Jupyter on remote Ubuntu server in the cloud and run it locally